aviadra/Cloud-profiler/README.md

 `Con_username` - The username used to connect to the instance.

 `Dynamic_profile_parent_name` - The name of the Dynamic profile parent name.

-`Group` - The group the instance belongs to.

 `Id` - The instance ID